remix-run/react-router/website/api/Redirect.md

 Rendering a `Redirect` will navigate to a new location and add the previous location onto the next location state.

+(If this freaks you out you can use the imperative API from the `router` on context.)

 ```js
 <Match pattern="/" exactly render={() => (
   loggedIn ? (